TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         *   *   SMALL BUSINESS WORKSTATIONS >.

-    *   Tablets Explore All  Tablets Explore All  Tablets Your tablet is an extension of your personality.
-Check out specifics here.
+    *   Tablets Explore All  Tablets Explore All  Tablets Your tablet is an extension of your personality!
+Find the one that best compliments you.

         *   Android Tablets Android Tablets Budget-friendly Android tablets, built for fun.
         *   Windows Tablets Windows Tablets Business-ready Windows tablets with enhanced security features.